Skip to main content

 one innocent outstretched hand under these eerie winter windows

-torn to expose only black and the menagerie of glass as
+curtains torn to expose only black and the menagerie of glass as

-These monumental spires resemble grain silos on the horizon, or nose cone capsules separated from their trajectory,
+insulation.
+These monumental spires resemble grain silos

 rockets that mock heaven’s silver mirrors.
 Spies...